 Memories for Three Flyers Legends

-Bill Barber became the first player to score 300 goals as a member of the Flyers, on Nov.
+Bill Barber became the first player to score 300 goals as a member of the Flyers on Nov.
 15, 1980.
 He also had an assist in a 5-2 victory over the Detroit Red Wings.
-Since this date, six more Flyers have scored 300 goals, but Barber is still the team’s all-time leader with 420.
+Since then, six more Flyers have scored 300 goals, but Barber is still the team’s all-time leader with 420.

-The team retired Bobby Clarke’s No. 16, on Nov.
-15, 1984, prior to their 6-1 win over the Whalers.
-Clarke retired at the end of the previous season as the franchise’s all-time leader with 1,114 games played, 852 assists and 1,210 points.
+The team retired Bobby Clarke’s No. 16 on Nov.
+15, 1984, before their 6-1 win over the Whalers.
+Clarke retired at the end of the previous season as the franchise’s all-time leader with 1,114 games, 852 assists, and 1,210 points.
 He was the team captain for their back-to-back Stanly Cup championships in 1974 and 1975.

-Rookie Eric Lindros lit the lamp three times, on Nov.
-15, 1992, for his first career hat trick, while also adding an assist.
-Mark Recchi had a goal and four assists as the Flyers rolled past the Senators 7-2.
+Rookie Eric Lindros lit the lamp three times on Nov.
+15, 1992, while also adding an assist for his first career hat trick.
+Mark Recchi had a goal, and four assists as the Flyers rolled past the Senators 7-2.

 Odds & Ends

-Jack Adams earned a win in his NHL coaching debut, on Nov.
-15, 1927, as he led the Detroit Cougars, who later become the Red Wings, to a 6-0 victory over the Pittsburgh Pirates.
+Jack Adams earned a win in his NHL coaching debut on Nov.
+15, 1927, as he led the Detroit Cougars, who later became the Red Wings, to a 6-0 victory over the Pittsburgh Pirates.
 He spent 20 seasons as a head coach in Detroit and 36 as the general manager.
-He is the only person to ever win the Stanley Cup as a player, head coach and general manager.
-Since the conclusion of the 1973-74 season, the coach voted the best in the league is given the Jack Adams Award.
+He is the only person to win the Stanley Cup as a player, head coach, and general manager.
+Since the 1973-74 season, the coach voted the best in the league is given the Jack Adams Award.

 A decade later, on Nov.
 15, 1938, the Bruins extended their overtime undefeated streak to 37 straight games (10-0-27) in a 1-1 tie with Maple Leafs.
-The 37-game streak began in December if 1934 and is the still longest in NHL history.
+The 37-game streak began in December of 1934 and is still the longest in NHL history.

-On this same day, the Bruins traded Anson Carter, along with a first and second-round draft pick, to the Oilers for Bill Guerin.
+On this same day, the Bruins traded Anson Carter and a first and second-round draft pick to the Oilers for Bill Guerin.
 He scored 69 goals and 129 points in 142 games in Boston.
 Carter played 211 games for the Oilers, scoring 69 goals and 157 points.
 They used the two draft picks to select Ales Hemsky and Doug Lynch.